ox-harris/CodelessUi/README.md

 ### Folder Structure
 Extract the CodelessUi zip file and you’ll discover the most important folder for use named ‘lib’.

-This folder contains three .php files: CodelessUi.php, CodelessUiDom.php and CodelessUiNodeList.php. *This folder and its content are things you SHOULD NOT edit*.
+This folder contains the core working files. *This folder and its content are things you SHOULD NOT edit*.

 Move the CodelessUi folder to the frontend directory of your project or anywhere from the root directory of your project – depending on your application’s directory structure.
-Just make sure your application’s autoloader can pick up the CodelessUiMachine class when called – that’s if your project is bundled with an autoloader.
+Just make sure your application’s autoloader can pick up the CodelessUi class when called – that’s if your project is bundled with an autoloader.
 Or simply note down the path to where you decide to put the CodelessUi files so you can manually include this path during setup.

 # Test
+To see if CodelessUi is available for use, use CodelessUi::info().
+This should show a few lines of info.
 If you just want to test CodelessUi or if your project is nothing more than basic, here is a test-case setup in numbered steps.
 * Create a new php file named ‘app.php’ – just the name for this example.
 * Copy the CodelessUi folder to the same directory as the app.php file.